graphql-nexus/nexus-plugin-prisma/README.md

 t.crud.deleteMany<M>
 ```

-Allow clients to delete multiple records of a given model at once.
-Clients get back a `BatchPayload` object letting them know the number of affected records.
-Clients cannot cannot select fields from the records.
+Allow clients to delete multiple records of the respective Prisma model at once.
+Clients get back a `BatchPayload` object letting them know the number of affected records, but not access to the fields of affected records.

 **Underlying Photon Function**